bibhash112/PRT/faq.md

 ### <a id="25"> </a>  For  one application, steps are not present in application process.

--   Please raise a case in [Service Now](https://cisco.service-now.com/) (Service Offering: Release Automation)
+-   Please raise a case in <a href="https://cisco.service-now.com/" target="_blank">Service Now</a> (Service Offering: Release Automation)

 ### <a id="26"> </a> User not able to see Application in pipeline view but stack is configured.

--   Application admin should check if the setup is fine .If everything looks good with the setup, check QA AD Group and ask user to request membership for that AD Group from [ADAM](http://adam.cisco.com/)
+-   Application admin should check if the setup is fine .If everything looks good with the setup, check QA AD Group and ask user to request membership for that AD Group from <a href="http://adam.cisco.com/" target="_blank">ADAM</a>

 ### <a id="27"> </a> Build is not proper as it is going to ext-release-local instead of ext-snapshot-local